The billion dollar question is: how to produce effective employee training manuals?

-- Why are they reading this training manual?
+- Why are they reading this?

 - What's the extent of their knowledge?

-- What type of business do they work in?
+- What industry do they work in?

 - Is there anything you need to be mindful of in terms of cultural or linguistic context?

-Answering these questions helps you determine how much material you should provide.
+Answering these questions will help you determine how much material you should provide.

-Step 2: Plan your content
+2. Plan your content

-- Topics ranging from elementary to advanced.
+- Topics ranging from basic to advanced.